GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-11-07-a-handful-of-quick-a11y-tips-for-devs.md

 **Why should developers include prefers reduced motion in our code?**

-- Motion can trigger seizures, migraines, vertigo, and be painful for users with sight loss, and/or other disabilities and medical conditions.
+1. Motion can trigger seizures, migraines, vertigo, and be painful for users with sight loss, and/or other disabilities and medical conditions.
-- Yes, animations are cool!
+2. Yes, animations are cool!
 But risking a user being in pain or even having an ambulance ride from your animations isn't cool.
+3. Respecting users' preferences helps keep users on your site, and reduces the chance they leave your site and never visit again.

 **How can I include prefers reduced motion in my code?**